-GIANT WHITE TRILLIUM Albidum, Wake Robin, Wakerobin, Toadshade
+GIANT WHITE TRILLIUM Wake Robin, Wakerobin, Toadshade

 Trillium albidum is the only trillium characterized by a stalkless white flower.
 The species is endemic to the western United States, ranging from central California through Oregon to southwestern Washington.